 - Redemption Quest: Ash, after realizing that breaking up with and leaving behind Anabel in Tale of Stardom was a bad idea.
 In addition, this is what Paul begins to undertake after defecting from the group, confused on what true power is.

-- Rule of Three: The series is focused on the development of the Power Trio: Ash, Anabel, and Paul.
+- Rule of Three: The series is focused on the development of the main trio: Ash, Anabel, and Paul.
 In addition, the Stardom series was planned to be a trilogy, with a prequel to From Servant to Stardom to be made after the completion of Tale of Stardom, but that was ultimately forgone.

 - Shout-Out: Many references to Pokémon canon and fanon, as well as to other outside series, are made.